 The Workers Party of Britain condemns the new raft of lockdown restrictions brought into effect on Wednesday 14 October – initially targeting the north-west – as a stark admission of failure on the part of Boris Johnson’s Conservative government to deal with Covid-19 on a national scale.

-As of Thursday 15 October, London, Elmbridge, Barrow-in-Furness, York, North East Derbyshire, Erewash and Chesterfield have joined much of the Midlands and northwest England, including Birmingham, Liverpool and Manchester, in a higher state of lockdown (level two or three, of the new ‘simplified’ three-tier system), meaning that effectively half of England’s 66 million people are now in ‘local’ states of lockdown.
+As of Thursday 15 October, London, Elmbridge, Barrow-in-Furness, York, North East Derbyshire, Erewash and Chesterfield have joined much of the Midlands and northwest England, including Birmingham, Liverpool and Manchester, in a higher state of lockdown (level two or three, of the new ‘simplified’ three-tier system), meaning that effectively half of the UK’s 63 million people are now in ‘local’ states of lockdown.
 Meanwhile, the ‘rule of six’ is a blanket restriction that affects us all.

 This policy is neither fish nor fowl; it is neither effective nor fair, and, by compounding increasing levels of hardship and poverty, it is taking a heavy toll on the British working class.

 We have no confidence in the leadership of this government, and no confidence in the official Labour party opposition, to protect our interests and lead us through the crisis.